mui/material-ui/docs/data/material/design-resources/material-ui-for-figma/material-ui-for-figma.md

 Unfortunately typography variables are not currently supported, but this feature is planned.
 Until then, changing global styles such as the font family requires a few minutes of extra effort.
-We have already defined everything as a style, so your only point of command is the right-hand panel.
+All of it is already defined as a style, so your only point of command is the right-hand panel.

 <iframe width="100%" height="490" src="https://www.youtube.com/embed/HepVDfrLmak?si=gklG_3ZZyxDWzlPM" title="YouTube video player" frameborder="0" allow="picture-in-picture; web-share" allowfullscreen></iframe>